15 Top Things to Do in Killarney Provincial Park, Ontario

 George Lake is the centerpiece of the park.
 It's arguably the most beautiful area in the park and, conveniently, one of the easiest to access.
 Head down to the beach areas at either end of the park for views out to pink granite shores and the La Cloche Mountains in behind.
 In the morning, capture the mist rising off the lake, focus on the rock shorelines, and maybe catch a canoe or kayaker heading out for a paddle.

 Also in this area is the bog behind Heron Loop in the campground at the start of the Cranberry Bog hike.
 On summer mornings, the dew-covered cobwebs in the tall grasses are backlit by the rising sun.
 Mist rises up from the water and above the bog.
-You can often spot herons fishing the shallow waters here.
+You can often spot herons fishing in the shallow waters here.

 The lighthouse is another great area for photography.
 Besides the lighthouse itself, the waves crashing on the rocky shoreline make for great images, even on stormy days.
 The large pond in behind is a good place for photographing water lilies, turtles, and frogs.
-You can occasionally spot muskrat in here as well.
+You can occasionally spot muskrats in here as well.
 In the fall, the glowing colors of the surrounding trees are reflected in the calm waters.

 Killarney Channel right in Killarney is another scenic area, particularly in front of the Killarney Mountain Lodge.
 On calm mornings, when the mist is rising off the channel and the sun is glowing in the background, you can grab some beautiful shots.
 Pine-covered points of land, rocks poking through the calm water, and birds taking flight are all great silhouettes against the sky.
 If canoers or kayakers are heading out, they can add some interest to your shots.